 In the following, we outline the procedure adopted to estimate the acceptance and event rate for a simplified detector configuration at several altitudes, using a modified version of the MC technique, for computational efficiency.
 In particular, when the generation area is subdivided into equal-area cells and a sufficiently large $N_\text{gen}$ is used, each cell will contain the same number of generated candidates due to the uniform sampling.
 Introducing $\xi_\text{i}(E)$ as the proportionality factor between the number of generated candidates with energy $E$ in the i-th cell, $N_\text{gen,i} \,(E)$, and the number that are detected, $N_\text{gen,i} \,(E)$, Eq.~\ref{eq:geometric_factor_mc} can be rewritten as:

 where the last equality follows from the uniform sampling and equal-area subdivision.
-In \S~\ref{sec:bootstrap} we describe the MC procedure use to compute the $\xi_i(E)$ factors, and in \S~\ref{sec:results} we present our estimates of the acceptance and event rate for a circular detector with radius of \qty{1}{m} and a \qty{70}{\degree} half-aperture field-of-view (FoV), oriented towards the Earth's limb at altitudes between \qtyrange{20}{30}{km}.
+In Sec.~\ref{sec:bootstrap} we describe the MC procedure used to compute the $\xi_i(E)$ factors, and in Sec.~\ref{sec:results} we present our estimates of the acceptance and event rate for a circular detector with radius of \qty{1}{m} and a \qty{70}{\degree} half-aperture field-of-view (FoV), oriented towards the Earth's limb at altitudes between \qtyrange{20}{30}{km}.